 It’s devastating for the defendant when a criminal trial results in a guilty verdict.
 However, a conviction isn’t always the end of the legal process.
 In limited circumstances, the court may agree to grant the defendant a new trial.
-In this article, criminal attorney Darwin Overson will examine some of the reasons a defendant might be given a new trial in Utah, such as ethical violations and the emergence of new evidence.
+In this article, Salt Lake City criminal defense lawyer Darwin Overson will examine some of the reasons a defendant might be given a new trial in Utah, such as ethical violations and the emergence of new evidence.

 Examples of Judicial and Juror Misconduct